-- 1. The process for applying for professional membership, including requests for letter of recommendation (LOR) may begin only after the Intern has completed all required co-facilitations.
+- 1. The process for applying for professional membership, including requests for letter of recommendation (LOR) may begin only after the Intern has completed all required co-facilitations and received an invitation from Dean, PDP to apply.
 It is recommended that the candidate will initiate the process well in advance or at least 45 days before an EB Meeting. - 2.
 Once the application and LORs are received, they will be reviewed by the Dean PDP and National PDP Committee - 3.
-Admission to professional membership will be given by the Executive Board
+Admission to professional membership will be deliberated upon by the Executive Board and presented to the General Body for approval.
+The General Body is the final authority to approve professional membership application.
+It means that this body has can ask for more details, suggest more work to be done before giving its consent to the professional membership of the applicant.